 Last week I went on a mini-road trip with my friend to Los Angeles to escape the gloomy overcast Northern California weather.
 In Los Angeles, we were greeted with eighty degree full sunny clear skies and totally forgot it was, in fact, January.

 After six hours of road trippin’, Los Angeles’ street fruit was the perfect snack.
 For $5 on the side of many of Los Angeles’s busy boulevards, you can buy a large plastic bag of fruit salad made with mango, watermelon, orange, pineapple, and cantaloupe, and sometimes even coconut, jicama, or cucumber.
-As you tell the vendor what …
+As you tell the …

 Risotto is my favorite winter comfort food, great for a quiet night at home with a glass of wine.
 I love this recipe because of its distinct yet simple flavors—the sharp taste of the pecorino cheese nicely balances the subtle sea-flavor of the saffron—tastes to certainly satisfy any umami cravings.
 This recipe exemplifies Italian cooking at its finest, letting the ingredients speak for themselves with minimal preparation.
 This risotto would make a great accompianment to a fish dish, or on its own with some Italian bread.

 3/4 teaspoon crushed …